Updated August 2023

 Cool temps, tacky dirt (often referred to as hero dirt), and fewer people (school is back in session) mean that the fall is a great time of year to get some action in the Whistler Bike Park.

-The park is made up of four zones; Fitzsimmons Zone, Garbanzo Zone, Creek Zone (not open for the 2022 season) and Peak Zone.
-The opening of these zones varies throughout the season, so make sure to check the Whistler Bike Park’s hours of operation before you plan your ride.
+The park is made up of four zones; Fitzsimmons Zone, Garbanzo Zone, Creek Zone and Peak Zone (Top of the World).
+The opening of these zones varies throughout the season, so make sure to check Whistler Bike Park’s hours of operation before you plan your ride.

 “It’s definitely worth investing in a good waterproof rain jacket.
 Cold hands can be an issue when riding later in the fall, so getting a warmer, waterproof glove will be a big help.
 Also, when you’re cold while riding it’s easier to ride stiff on your bike which can make it more likely for you to slide on slippery roots and rocks when the trails are wet.
 It’s best to keep your body loose and be lighter on your bike to avoid doing this.” – Jake Polito

 The further into the fall we go the shorter the days, so you’ll see that the closing time gets earlier and earlier.
-This year, the Whistler Gondola stops running on September 5, and access to Top of the World finishes then too.
-However, you can still access the Whistler Bike Park via the Fitzsimmons Express and Garbonzo Express until October 10, 2022.
+This year, the Whistler Gondola stops running on September 4 (access to Top of the World finishes then too), but Creekside Gondola is open until October 9.
+The Fitzsimmons and Creekside Zones are open until October 9, with the Garbanzo Zone closing on September 24.

 There’s a lot to learn about the park, so we came up with two guides to help you with the basics in Whistler Mountain Bike Park 101: A First-Timers Guide and Whistler Mountain Bike Park 102: A Beginner to Intermediate Guide.